danevron/hours-report-app/README.md

 Now you should have a fully functional development environment!!

-## Deployment
+## Deployment (for the TLV application)

-This application is hosted on Heroku.
+This application is currently hosted on Heroku.
 In order to be able to deploy you should complete steps 1-3 in this [quickstart](https://devcenter.heroku.com/articles/quickstart)

 Next, to link to the existing Heroku app: